City of Lost Souls (novel): Plot

-The book opens with Simon returning home, where he finds out that there are a lot of symbols that form a barrier so he can't enter the house.
+Simon returns home and finds out that there are a lot of symbols (e.g., religious symbols) that form a barrier so he cannot enter the house, as he is a vampire.
 He speaks to his mother, only to feel more rejected when she accuses him of killing the "real" Simon.
 Things become more tense when he learns from Clary that Jace is currently missing and untraceable.
 Clary and the rest of the group manages to gain the assistance of the Seelie Queen, but in return they have to obtain and hand over two Faerie rings that would allow the wearers to communicate telepathically.
 Desperate, Clary agrees to the terms and while searching for the rings in a Shadowhunter library, accidentally observes Jace enter the library and speak in friendly terms with Sebastian (Who is actually "Jonathan Morgenstern", Valentine's half-demon blooded son) - which confuses Clary, who had been hiding during the conversation.

 That night Clary wakes to find Jace lying in bed with her, asking her to come with him.
 Shortly after this, Sebastian enters the room- something that is discovered by Jocelyn, who screams and alerts others to their presence.
 After stabbing Luke in the back the two leave, but promise to return for Clary.
-She eventually decides to join the two men as a spy while using the Faerie rings to communicate with Simon.
+She eventually decides to join the two men as a spy while using the Faerie rings (which she had secured from the Institute, but lied and pretended she was too distracted to secure them so that she would not have to hand them over to the Seelie Queen) to communicate with Simon.
 During this time Clary realizes that Jace has been possessed by Sebastian, as he acts more like Sebastian than himself.
+Meanwhile, Jordan Kyle and Maia Roberts, and separately Simon and Isabelle, are growing closer.
+Magnus and Alec, on the other hand, are facing tension as Alec secretly considers ways that they can grow old together (i.e., by stripping Magnus of his immortality).

-Jace manages to temporarily shake off the possession and explain that Sebastian is planning to use Lilith's blood to create an army of dark Shadowhunters using the second Mortal Cup and will turn himself into the Clave, as he'd rather die than continue to be possessed.
+Jace manages to temporarily shake off the possession and explain that Sebastian is planning to use Lilith's blood to create an army of dark Shadowhunters using the second Mortal Cup and will turn himself into the Clave, as he would rather die than continue to be possessed.
 He was only able to regain control due to the rune controlling him having received damage, which would also cause him to eventually die.
 Not wanting Jace's death, Clary calls Sebastian in and asks him to heal the rune, putting Jace back under Sebastian's control.
 Meanwhile, Simon and the others summon Raziel, who gives Simon a blade of Heaven named Glorious but at the cost of Simon's Mark of Cain.